Krusty's Fun House

-Krusty's Fun House is a 1992 puzzle video game based on the animated sitcom The Simpsons.
+Krusty's Fun House, also known as Krusty's Super Fun House, is a 1992 puzzle video game based on the animated television series The Simpsons.
+It was developed by Audiogenic and published by Acclaim Entertainment for the Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), Sega Genesis, Master System, Game Gear, and Game Boy; versions for the Amiga and MS-DOS computers were released by Virgin Games.
+In the game, players control Krusty the Clown as they attempt to exterminate all rats in the various levels, using objects to create a path for the rats towards the machine.

+Krusty's Fun House was reskinned from the 1991 puzzle game Rat Trap, developed by Patrick Fox and Scott Williams for the Atari ST, Amiga, and Commodore 64.
+After releasing it, Audiogenic approached Acclaim, who agreed to release the game with The Simpsons license.
+Krusty's Fun House received generally favorable reviews upon release.

 Gameplay

 The player directs small rats to an extermination area through complicated maze-like levels.
 The player controls Krusty the Clown, who must navigate through his Krusty Brand Fun House.
 Each level is a puzzle in which a number of rats must be exterminated.
 Using different objects and obstacles, Krusty must create a path for the rats to follow and guide them towards an extermination device.
 Other creatures such as snakes, Martians, flying pigs and birds attempt to hinder Krusty's progress by injuring him; he must throw pies in order to defeat them.

 In each stage the extermination devices are run by a different character, including Bart, Homer, Corporal Punishment and Sideshow Mel.